An Event Study of the Ethereum Transition to Proof-of-Stake: Data and Methods

 This paper will examine the composition of the validator pool, block fees and rewards, and the network speed, on the Ethereum network.
-We will also compare Ethereum to Polygon and Solana on fees, speed and transfer volumes.
+Our data sources are the Ethereum blockchain which we obtain from Kaggle.\footnote{\url{https://www.kaggle.com/datasets/bigquery/ethereum-blockchain}} Data from the pre-merge Beacon Chain is from Bitquery.\footnote{\url{https://explorer.bitquery.io/eth2}} We will also compare Ethereum to Polygon and Solana on fees, speed and transfer volumes.
+The Polygon data are from Quicknode,\footnote{\url{https://www.quicknode.com/core-api}} and the Solana data are from its' command line interface.\footnote{\url{https://docs.solana.com/cli}}